Summertime Eating Guide, According to Chinese Medicine

 What does this mean for summer?

 Summer is all about expansion.
-It’s a time for growth, creativity and outward activity.
-A time to be joyful, easygoing and free of grudges.
+It’s a perfect moment for self-development, innovation, and external ventures.
+A moment to be happy, relaxed, and no displeasure.
 These months mark the pinnacle and maturity of the all that was planted and sprouting before.
-They are a time of free flow between inner self and outside world.
+This time bridges the gap between our inner self and the external world.

 During summer, the Chinese classics counsel us to rise early and retire late, staying physically active and engaged with our surroundings.
-They also deem summer the best time for more sex (yes – the classics really say that.)
+Also, the classics portray summers as the ideal time for more sex.

 What does this have to do with summer?

 A lot, actually.
-According to Chinese Medicine theory, we don’t separate food and eating from the rest of life...or from wider patterns of living and being.
+In view of the Chinese Medicine theory, we don’t set apart food and eating from our entire life...or from our existence.

 You may be wondering: How can I incorporate Traditional Chinese Medicine into my own kitchen?